onflow/flow/flips/20220516-reference-creation-semantics.md

 operator as part of the expression; the reference expression is now simply `&` followed by another expression.
 Of course, because the reference expression is an expression like any other, it can be followed part of a cast (or any other expression).
-We would also need to add parsing support for the new `auth &` operator as well.

 In the checker, we would need to change how the type of reference expressions are computed, to ensure that any possible cast that was previously possible under the old model would still be valid in the new one.
-Additionally we would need to add a check to ensure that all resource-kinded references are properly annotated or cast.
+Additionally we would need to add a check to ensure that all references are properly annotated or cast.
 This check is similar to one that already exists for empty collections (`[]` or `{}`), so it should be familiar to users already.